wp-plugins/youtube-channel/readme.txt

 * Add: open thumbnails in lightbox and stay on site, instead opening YouTube page
 * Add: play indicator for thumbnails
 * Add: shortcode [youtube_channel]
+* Add: settings page for default options for shortcodes
+* Add: Help tab for shortcode parameters
 * Change: moved parts of code to helper functions

 = 2.1.0.2 =